In Search Of… Those ‘Other’ Search Engines

 Or not.
 Yeah, the picture is even more absurdly lopsided on the mobile front.
 And remember, this isn’t an analysis of the number of searches being done, but rather, the number of searchers.
 More than 90% of the people in the world are using Google for their mobile searches.
 The big three swallow up 99.59% of the market.
 There’s no reason to beat this dead horse any more than we already have.

 So what was the purpose of all of this?
 The problem with SEO is that, done wrong, it can be dangerous to your business.
 When somebody who wants to sell you SEO services talks about submitting your site to dozens or hundreds of search engines, that should be your first clue that they really don’t know what they’re talking about, but they’re hoping that you don’t know either.
-They’re sitting at the poker table with a 2 of hearts and a 7 of spades, trying to bluff you into thinking they’ve got something worth your money.
-When the reality is, they don’t.
+They’re sitting at the poker table with a 2 of hearts and a 7 of spades, trying to bluff you into thinking they’ve got something worth your money, when the reality is, they don’t.
 At best, the money you give them will accomplish nothing.
-Unfortunately, it’s more likely that they’ll burn you by using SEO techniques that will get you penalized by Google for associating with spammy websites.
+Unfortunately, it’s more likely that they’ll burn you by using black hat SEO techniques that will get you penalized by Google for associating with spammy websites.